CorneliusMN/Pawduction_exam/README.md

 ## Github workflow

 From Actions pane in github run Train and Test ML Model workflow.
 This will run both the artifact generation and the inference test against the model.
-You will be able to find all artifacts produced from the run, under the "Artifacts" folder.
-Find Linear Regression model under artifacts named "model".
-In the MLRuns folder you will be able to find logged MLFlow data.
-In the Data folder, you will be able to find the splits for test/train, the gold data etc.
+Find the Linear Regression model under artifacts named "model", as only this is tested during model inference, we only produce the model artifact here.
+If you wish to see all artifacts produced, please refer to the manual method below.

 ## MANUAL